BuildWithHussain/razorpay_frappe/README.md

 I have built a Razorpay Integration from scratch 4 times till now (for Frappe Cloud, e-book Store series, Printrove Integration and FOSS United Platform).
 I *don't want to write Razorpay Integration from scratch* ever again!

-Let me show you the process of leveraging this app in your custom app or even in the customization layer (use server scripts).
+Let me show you the process of leveraging this app in your custom app or even in the customization layer (using server scripts).

 ### 1. Installation